ottiram/WOMBAT/README.md

 <p>

 However, WOMBAT also provides the ready-to-use standard preprocessor ```wombat_api.preprocessors.standard_preprocessor.py``` (based on NLTK 3.2.5).
 In order to link it (or <b>any other preprocessing code</b> based on the above stub!!) to one or more WECs in WOMBAT, a pickled instance has to be created first, and then linked to one or more WECs.
+The following code is available in ```tools/assign_preprocessor.py```

 </p>